Saltwood Castle: Origins

 The castle was probably erected on a Roman site, though Bronze Age implements and copper ingots discovered in Hayne's Wood, 1874, show the site had already long been inhabited.

-The castle's site traces its history back to 488 CE, when Aesc, the son of Hengist and the King of Kent, built a castle on the site.
+The castle's site traces its history back to 488 AD, when Aesc, the son of Hengist and the King of Kent, is claimed to have built a castle on the site.
 It first appears, however, on a charter of King Egbert in 833.
 The manor of Saltwood was granted to the priory of Christ Church in Canterbury by a deed dated 1026.
-Under William of Normandy, Saltwood, held by the Archbishop of Canterbury and let, under knights’ service, to Hugo de Montfort, formed part of the string of large fiefs granted from Hithe to the New Forest, along the south coast of England.
+Under William of Normandy, Saltwood, held by the Archbishop of Canterbury and let, under knights’ service, to Hugo de Montfort, formed part of the string of large fiefs granted from Hythe to the New Forest, along the south coast of England.
 The structure was replaced by a twelfth-century Norman structure, with work extending over the next two centuries.
 It became the residence for a time of Henry of Essex, constable of England.